-- 2 Keep a good firm grip on the saw with both hands, the right hand on the rear handle, and the left hand on the front handle, when the engine is running.
+- Keep a good firm grip on the saw with both hands, the right hand on the rear handle, and the left hand on the front handle, when the engine is running.
 Use a firm grip with thumbs and fingers encircling the chainsaw handles.
 A firm grip will help you reduce kickback and maintain control of the saw.
-Do not let go. - 3.
-Make sure that the area in which you are cutting is free from obstructions.
+Don't let go. - Make sure that the area in which you are cutting is free from obstructions.
 Do not let the nose of the guide bar contact a log, branch, or any other obstruction which could be hit while you are operating the saw.

 - 4. Cut at high engine speeds. - 5.
 Do not overreach or cut above shoulder height. - 6.
-Follow sharpening and maintenance instructions for the saw chain. - 7.
-Only use replacement bars and chains specified in this manual.
+Follow manufacturer's sharpening and maintenance instructions for the saw chain. - 7.
+Only use replacement bars and chains specified by the manufacturer or the equivalent.